1301 Sponsored Projects Financial Reporting and Financial Closeout

 - Are in compliance with the sponsor’s terms and conditions.

-Achieving compliance with this policy is a shared responsibility involving the Principal Investigator’s (PI), departmental business office, business support unit, and the Office of Sponsored Projects (OSP).
+Achieving compliance with this policy is a shared responsibility involving the Principal Investigator’s (“PI”), Departmental Business Office (“DBO”), Business Support Unit, and Sponsored Project Financial Administration (“SPFA”).

 The process at the end of a sponsored award by which the University completes any required accounting to the sponsor and prevents any further expenses from being incurred on the sponsored award.

-It is the responsibility of OSP to prepare interim financial reports, FFRs and invoices based on institutional financial records, while ensuring expenses are in accordance with the terms and conditions of the sponsored award and University policies.
-Additionally, it is the responsibility of OSP to sign and submit all financial reports to the sponsor on behalf of the institution.
-On rare occasions and with the approval of OSP, financial reports may be submitted to the sponsor by the department or business support unit in collaboration with OSP to ensure the receivable is properly recorded and payment is tracked and collected.
+It is the responsibility of Sponsored Project Financial Administration (“SPFA”) to prepare interim financial reports, FFRs, and invoices based on institutional financial records, while ensuring expenses are in accordance with the terms and conditions of the sponsored award and University policies.
+Additionally, it is the responsibility of SPFA to sign and submit all financial reports to the sponsor on behalf of the institution.
+On rare occasions, and with the approval of SPFA, financial reports may be submitted to the sponsor by the department or business support unit in collaboration with SPFA to ensure the receivable is properly recorded and payment is tracked and collected.

 The University’s financial accounting system compiles and reports financial data based on major budget categories.
-Certain sponsored agreements however, may require additional detailed information.
-In such cases the responsible department business office, or business support unit is required to prepare the required detailed information and submit to OSP.
+Certain sponsored agreements, however, may require additional detailed information.
+In such cases, the responsible DBO, or business support unit is required to prepare the additional detailed information requested and submit to SPFA.

-The PI, business office, or business support unit must certify interim draft financial reports and submit them to OSP within the period specified by OSP.
-In cases where draft interim financial reports are not returned within the specified period, the financial report will be certified by OSP and submitted to the sponsor based on University’s financial records and without departmental or business support unit approval.
+The PI, DBO, or business support unit must certify interim draft financial reports and submit them to SPFA within the period specified by SPFA.
+In cases where draft interim financial reports are not returned within the specified period, the financial report will be certified by SPFA and submitted to the sponsor based on the University’s financial records and without departmental or business support unit approval.

-Department business offices or business support units considered to be the responsible organization and owner of an Award will review and verify a draft of the final FFR.
-They are responsible for communicating changes and providing additional information or documentation to OSP, and return the final draft FFR, certified by the department business office, business support unit or PI to OSP by the Institutional Due Date or IDD.
-In cases when the draft FFR is not returned to OSP as instructed, OSP will submit to the sponsor a certified final financial report based on University’s financial records without departmental or business support unit approval.
+DBOs or business support units considered to be the responsible organization and owner of an Award will review and verify a draft of the final Federal Financial report (“FFR”).
+They are responsible for communicating changes and providing additional information or documentation to SPFA, and for returning the final draft FFR, certified by the DBO, business support unit or PI to SPFA by the Institutional Due Date (“IDD”).
+In cases when the draft FFR is not returned to SPFA as instructed, SPFA will submit to the sponsor a certified final financial report based on the University’s financial records without departmental or business support unit approval.

 Under certain and rare circumstances, a revised final FFR may be necessary to submit to the sponsor.
 Such cases may include a credit to expenditures thereby benefitting the sponsor or the inclusion of a legitimate expenditure appropriate for the sponsored award.